Japanese submarine Yu 3

 Yu 3 was an Imperial Japanese Army transport submarine of the Yu 1 subclass of the Yu I type.
 Constructed for use during World War II, she participated in the Philippines campaign of 1944–1945, supplying Japanese forces in the Battle of Leyte, and was scuttled at the beginning of 1945.

 Construction

-In the final two years of World War II, the Imperial Japanese Army constructed transport submarines — officially the Type 3 submergence transport vehicle and known to the Japanese Army as the Maru Yu — with which to supply its isolated island garrisons in the Pacific.
+In the final two years of World War II, the Imperial Japanese Army constructed transport submarines — officially the Type 3 submergence transport vehicle and known to the Japanese Army as the Maru Yu — with which to supply its isolated island garrisons in the Pacific Ocean.
 Only submarines of the Yu I type were completed and saw service.
 The Yu I type was produced in four subclasses, each produced by a different manufacturer and differing primarily in the design of their conning towers and details of their gun armament.
 None carried torpedoes or had torpedo tubes.
 Yu 3 was of the Yu 1 subclass.

-Yu 3 was laid down in 1943 by the Hitachi Kasado Works (Hitachi Kasado Seisakujo) at Kudamatsu, Japan.
+Yu 3 was laid down in 1943 by the itachi Kasado Works (Hitachi Kasado Seisakujo) at Kudamatsu, Japan.
 She was launched later in 1943.